newlifeoutlookLupus

 • Stick to mild or moderate exercise for lupus.
 Although you may feel particularly energetic, try not to push your limits too much, which can stress your muscles and affect your immune system.
 Aim for frequent activity rather than intense activity: walking, biking, yoga and tai chi can be as physically strengthening as they are meditative.

 • Find strength in numbers.
 A good support network is important when you suffer from a chronic disease like lupus, and there’s no reason why that shouldn’t apply to your hobbies and activities, too.
-Group activities can be more motivating and engaging, and making new, likeminded friends will help to build a positive and optimistic perspective.
+Group activities can be more motivating and engaging, and making new, like-minded friends will help to build an optimistic perspective.

 Enjoy this article?